codecademy-engineering/bootstrap/README.md

 Make sure that `gem install pg -v '0.17.1' --source 'http://rubygems.org/'` succeeds before bundling
 ```

-The fix was to run the following commad, sourced [here](gem install pg -v '0.17.1' -- --with-cflags="-Wno-error=implicit-function-declaration")
+The fix was to run the following commad, sourced [here](https://stackoverflow.com/a/63583496")

 ```sh
 $ gem install pg -v '0.17.1' -- --with-cflags="-Wno-error=implicit-function-declaration"
 ```
-Afterwards, running `bundle install` should work
+Afterwards, running `bundle install` should work.

+If it doesn't work:
+    1. Verify you are up to-date on all Software.
+    2. `brew uninstall postgresql`
+    3. `brew update`
+    4. `brew install postgresql`
+    5. `bundle install`

 ## References